victorcynzo/julia-python-benchmark/README.md

 A comprehensive Julia-based benchmarking tool for Python scripts featuring process isolation, statistical analysis, memory profiling, and performance visualization.

+## Version

+**Current Version: v1.0.0 Alpha**

+This is an alpha release of Python Benchmarker, representing the first stable implementation of our comprehensive benchmarking framework.
+While feature-complete and thoroughly tested, this alpha designation indicates ongoing refinement of the user experience and API stability.
+The core benchmarking engine, statistical analysis capabilities, and cross-platform compatibility have been validated across multiple environments.
+Users can expect reliable performance measurements and accurate statistical insights, with continued improvements in upcoming releases based on community feedback and real-world usage patterns.

 ## Table of Contents
 - [How It Works](#how-it-works)
 - [Features](#features)